Source-to-Contract: Getting ready for the Procurement Act 2023

 Procurement Act training

-We have developed a short online course focusing on UK Procurement Act and its implications for Source-to-Contract (S2C) users.
-This course highlights the numerous features and functions that already comply with the Act's requirements and offers an overview of the changes for S2C users in the coming months.
+We have developed a short online course focusing on the UK Procurement Act and its implications for Source-to-Contract (S2C) users.
+This course highlights the numerous features and functions relevant to public sector buyers, and offers an overview of developments made to comply with the new requirements of the Act.

-This course is available through the new Proactis Training Academy.
+This course is available for FREE to Proactis customers through the new Proactis Training Academy.

-Please contact your Account Manager to discuss your training requirements in more detail.
+Please contact your Account Manager to arrange access.

 Stay informed